Texas Senate Passes More Restrictive Voting Bill

 The bill, would limit polling hours, eliminate drive-through voting, and some changes to the mail-in ballot process.

 “We want to make sure that people know that when they vote their vote will be counted and counted accurately and that the system is fair and the system is transparent.
-If folks do not have that confidence they'll cease participating and everybody loses when that happens,” said Rep. Bryan Hughes of Mineola, one of the authors.
+If folks do not have that confidence they'll cease participating and everybody loses when that happens,” said State Rep. Bryan Hughes (R-Mineola), one of the authors.

-On the floor, Senator Royce West of Dallas said there was a lack of input from civil rights groups.
+On the floor, State Sen. Royce West (D-Dallas) said there was a lack of input from civil rights groups.

 Dallas Democratic Party Chairman Gilberto Hinojosa blasted the legislation, and promised action, saying “Texas Republicans are delusional if they expect anyone to accept this legislation without a fight.
 Democrats, allies, and voting rights advocates are speaking as one, and our message is clear: when Republicans attempt to silence Texans, we only get louder.
 We will fight tooth and nail to stop this bill from being signed into law, and if it is, we will see Republicans in court.
 An attack on our right to vote is an attack on our communities and our future.
 We will not be silenced.”

-Meantime, a group of religious leaders from across Texas says they'll head to Austin next week to fight the legislation.
+Meantime, a group of religious leaders from across Texas said they'll head to Austin next week to fight the legislation.

 “We are going to have a clergy day of action next week.
 Not only that but we are also going to be calling upon and challenging our corporate partners in the state of Texas to stand against this bill and to stand against all forms of voter suppression, “ said Dr. Frederick Haynes, The Pastor of Friendship-West Baptist Church.